These oven-baked Chipotle BBQ Ribs deliver big flavor with almost no effort. The oven does all the work, giving you juicy, fall-apart meat every time.

 - Brush the ribs with ¼ cup of the BBQ sauce and bake, uncovered, for 15 minutes.

-- Brush with another ¼ cup of sauce, then set the oven to broil and cook for an additional 3–4 minutes to caramelize the sauce.
+- Brush with another ¼ cup of sauce, then broil for 3-4 minutes to caramelize.

 - Serve the ribs hot with the remaining BBQ sauce on the side.